craigsloggett/kubernetes/k8s-cluster-setup.md

 done
 ```

-Copy the appropriate certificates and private keys to each controller host:
+Distribute the appropriate certificates and private keys to each controller host:

 ```
 for host in k8s-controller-0; do